cmichi/check_timed_logs_fast/README.md

 Furthermore, I know for sure (because I benchmarked it) that the `fancy-regex` crate is a slowing factor.
-The `regex` crate had better performance, but doesn't support advanced regex features like e.g. look-ahead.
-Since I want to stay compatible to the original `check_timed_logs` script I have to use a (slower) crate which supports these features.
+The `regex` crate had better performance, but doesn't support advanced regex features like look-ahead.
+The original `check_timed_logs` script supports these features and since I want to stay compatible, I have to use a (slower) crate which supports these features.

+## Installation

+Follows.

 ## License